niklar2004/niklar2004/README.md

 - 👀 I’m interested in Python, computer science, golf
 - 🌱 I’m currently learning Computer Science, Python
 - 💞️ I’m looking to collaborate on project with some kind of mentorship
-- 📫 How to reach me ...
+- 📫 How to reach me, why not mail...

 <!---
 niklar2004/niklar2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.